At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 The U-Turn Orbit Plus is another really strong contender in this tier.
 It comes in at about $50 more than the RT82, and honestly, it’s mostly an aesthetic decision.

 If you love the minimalist, modern look of the Orbit, it’s worth it.
 Both tables offer MDF plinths, adjustable counterweights, anti-skate, and solid cartridges, with manual operation and no built-in preamp.
-You really can’t go wrong either way—they’re both fantastic examples of what a real turntable at entry-level ish pricing should be.

 | Feature | U-Turn Orbit Plus | Fluance RT82 |